zuanming/fourthrepo/README.md

 * HTML, CSS validated by W3C Markup Validation

-1. Testing was first done by applying CRUD to Courses and Tutors entities on the web interface using the administrator account and checked if they are displayed correctly.
+1. Testing was first done by applying CRUD to Courses and Tutors entities using the Django Admin and SQLite database during the construction of the project.
+This was to ensure the django models were created properly according to the ERD.
+2. Upon successful deployment onto Heroku, the database was replaced with PostgreSQL.
+3. CRUD for the courses entity was once again tested on the deployed web interface and new database using the administrator account and checked if they Wireframe displayed correctly.
 Tutors entities were subsequently added and related to courses.
-2. The hosted webpage is then provided to random testers to test out the user authentication interface and function (sign up and login).
+2. The deployed webpage is then provided to random testers to test out the user authentication interfaces and functions (sign up and login).
 3. Following this, the testers are directed to try making purchases to test the checkout process.
 4. This process is tried on different web browsers and devices to ensure the process is consistent.
 5. UI/UX feedback was taken into consideration and changes were made as required, such as color palettes and browsing interfaces